Frequently Asked Questions

-Individual plant breeding faculty are responsible for initially identifying, evaluating and selecting qualified applicants they would like to support and admit into the PBGP program.
-Next, the faculty member will nominate this potential candidate to the PBGP Admissions Committee which will then review the applicant's qualifications.
-The PBGP Admissions Committee may require additional requisites, such as interviews, essays, among other evaluation methods.
-After a thorough evaluation, the PBGP Admissions Committee will make an offer to selected applicants.
-Our PBGP committee examines all applications from our pool of applications.
+Individual plant breeding faculty will identify, evaluate and select qualified applicants they would like to support and admit into the PBGP program.
+The faculty member will nominate this potential candidate to the PBGP Admissions Committee which will then review the applicant's qualifications.

 How does the Plant Breeding Admission Committee evaluate my application?

-Our Admission Committee will look for solid research experience, including research and lab experience, good performance in core biology courses, publications in peer-reviewed journals, and good letters of reference from people who can attest to your potential as a Ph.D. student.
-Successful applicants typically have an M.S. degree in a related area (plant breeding or closely-related biological area).
+Our Admission Committee will look for solid research experience, including field and lab experience, good performance in core biology courses, publications in peer-reviewed journals, and good letters of reference from people who can attest to the applicant's potential as a Ph.D. student.
+Successful applicants typically have a Master's degree in a related area (plant breeding or closely-related biological area).
 Undergraduate students with advanced coursework in genetics, statistics, plant breeding, and biochemistry and strong research experience are also welcome to apply.
-Graduate assistantships are awarded to topmost qualified applicants.
+Graduate assistantships are awarded to the topmost qualified applicants.

 What does the Plant Breeding Graduate Assistantship cover?